parallax/svg-animation-tools/README.md

 </html>
 ```

 Open the command line and navigate to your project folder.
-Call the script using `python process_svg.py`.
+Call the script using `python parallax_svg_tools/run.py`.
 You should see a list of processed files (or just one in this case) printed to the console if everything worked correctly.

-You should now have a HTML file with your processed SVG in it.
+There should now be a folder called output containing a HTML file with your processed SVG in it.
 All that is left to do is animate it with your tool of choice (ours is [GSAP](https://greensock.com/)).

 ## Functions